Author Interview with Suzi MacDonald

-The first is: "Now, in their love, which was stronger, there were the seeds of hatred and fear and confusion growing at the same time: for love can exist with hatred, each preying on the other, and this is what gives it its greatest fury."
+"Now, in their love, which was stronger, there were the seeds of hatred and fear and confusion growing at the same time: for love can exist with hatred, each preying on the other, and this is what gives it its greatest fury."

-The second is: "Cavall came simply, and gave his heart and soul."
+"Cavall came simply, and gave his heart and soul."

 For me, the first quote is about passion and destruction, which is of course the outcome for these particular lovers; and the second is about a love that is pure and unconditional and perhaps unattainable by complicated human hearts that can only aspire to it.